pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Put down the weight of your aloneness and ease in to the conversation."
 --David Whyte

+"It may be that the ability to know the necessity for help, to know how to look for that help, and then, most importantly, how to ask for it, is one of the primary transformative dynamics that allows us to emancipate ourselves into each new epoch of our lives."
+--David Whyte, *Help*

 "The men ask me questions like, 'How would you calculate the number of people who work for the United States Postal Service?' and 'How would you describe the internet to a medieval farmer?' and 'What is the hardest thing you've ever done?'
 They tell me to stand in front of the whiteboard and diagram my responses.
 These questions are self-conscious and infuriating, but it only serves to fuel me.
 I want to impress; I refuse to be discouraged by their self-importance.
 Here is a character flaw, my industry origin story: I have always responded positively to negging."
 ...